NukedArea/ansible-pi-bootstrap/README.md

 # Install python packages from requirements.txt file

-On the ansible manager machine, create a python virtual environment.
+On the ansible manager machine, create a python virtual environment (python 3.8 or newer).
 Use what you prefer.
 You may use [pyenv](https://github.com/pyenv/pyenv).
 This must be done only one.

+    # using pyenv

     # install latest python version
     pyenv install 3.10.4